Senator Dave Marsden is running for re-election (SD35)

-Elected to the Virginia Senate in 2010 in a special election, Senator Marsden has earned a reputation as a hard working legislator who gets things done for FairfaxCounty and the Commonwealth.
+Elected as a Democrat to the Virginia Senate in 2010 in a special election (flipping Ken Cuccinelli's seat), Senator Marsden has earned a reputation as a hard working legislator who gets things done for Fairfax County and the Commonwealth.
 Before serving in the Virginia Senate, he served 4 years in the Virginia House of Delegates.
 Never afraid to put progress above partisanship, Senator Marsden has worked with Democrats and Republicans to pass legislation to relieve traffic congestion, improve education, and create jobs and he brings over 40 years of experience and expertise in the juvenile justice field to the legislature.

 A Life of Leadership and Service

-A lifelong resident of Northern Virginia, Dave Marsden has lived in Burke since 1977 with his wife Julia.
-Burke is where they raised their three sons.
+A lifelong resident of Northern Virginia, Dave Marsden lives in Burke with his wife Julia.
+Fairfax County is where Dave and Julia raised their three children.
 Dave graduated From W.T.
 Woodson High School in 1966 and Randolph-Macon College in 1970, when he began a career in Juvenile Justice as a Probation Officer with the Fairfax County Juvenile and Domestic Relations Court.
 He went on to establish and operate Fairfax County’s shelter home for youth with severe family problems and was later appointed as the first Superintendent of Fairfax County’s Juvenile Detention Center.
 Under Dave’s 17 years of leadership, there was never an escape or serious injury to residents at the facility.

 Dave has long been active in local community organizations.
 He served as President of the Enterprise School and the West*Lynch Foundation, in addition to coaching basketball, football, and soccer with the Braddock Road Youth Club, (BRYC).
 He also coached baseball for the Annandale-North Springfield Little League.